1. Introduction

 CraftMyPDF offers a web-based drag & drop PDF template editor that lets you design templates and generate pixel-perfect PDF documents from reusable templates.
 The PDF template editor includes a rich set of layout and components to develop beautiful PDFs with powerful expressions, formatting, page breaks, and data-binding.

 Our PDF Generation API allows you to generate PDF documents via REST API.
-In addition, CraftMyPDF integrates with no-code platform Zapier and Integromat for you to automate the creation of PDF documents in your workflow.
+In addition, CraftMyPDF integrates with no-code platforms such as Zapier and Make.com(Formerly Integromat), and Bubble.io for you to automate the creation of PDF documents in your workflows.

 To learn about the visual components such as Text, Image, Chart, and other visual elements, head over to our Guide to Components.

-In this article, we will cover the basics of PDF template editor, page breaks, data-binding, preview, and others.
+In this article, we will cover the basics of PDF template editor, page breaks, data-binding, preview, and other features.

 The followings are the 4 simple steps to design PDF templates and generate PDF documents: